Sugar And Menopause: The Two Don't Mix

-Sugar is the devil.
-That cute little bowl that sits on your breakfast table might as well have horns and a tail, because sugar – the processed kind, not the naturally occurring stuff in fruits and veggies – can do a whole lot of damage to your body if you don’t consume it carefully.
+Not to be overly dramatic, but sugar is the devil.
+That cute little cupcake you consumed at the last office birthday party might as well have had horns and a tail, because sugar--the processed kind, not the naturally occurring stuff in fruits and veggies--can do a whole lot of damage to your body if you don’t consume it carefully.
+Eaten in moderation, sugar is probably fine.
+But in excess, it promotes cavities, causes pimples or acne, weight gain, even heart disease.
+And, yes, sugary foods can make menopause worse.

 As with many menopause symptoms, the problem is the loss of the protective properties of our reproductive hormones.

 In menopause, as estrogen and progesterone diminish, our cells become more resistant to insulin, meaning the body has to work harder to manage blood sugar.
-Many women see their blood sugar levels rise during this time, making them more vulnerable to several ailments, including Type 2 diabetes, heart disease, and some cancers.
+Many women see their blood sugar levels rise and fall during this time, making them more vulnerable to several ailments, including Type 2 diabetes, heart disease, and some cancers.
+Also, higher blood sugar levels are related to weight gain and fatigue.

 And as a bonus, if you’re on HRT (hormone replacement therapy) to reduce menopause symptoms like hot flashes, that insulin resistance may make HRT less effective.
 Even if you’re not on HRT, too much sugar can still worsen menopausal symptoms.
 Hoorah!